Immersive Yoga & Meditation

 This path asks a lot—and it gives a lot.

 Work-study participants commit to three to six months and follow our full-time rhythm: six days a week of selfless service, one day off, and regular participation in all main practices and community programs.
-The video below outlines the general structure, though our schedule naturally shifts throughout the year.
+The video below outlines the typical structure, though our schedule naturally shifts throughout the year.

 A Living Tradition